ajaygatla1234/Spring/README.md

-Add the Required JAR files from Spring_Libraries Folder(for all the projects) and applicationContext.xml File in the Projects wherever Required
+Add the Required JAR files from Spring_Libraries Folder and applicationContext.xml File in the Projects wherever Required

-Jar files               : Mandatory for all Projects
+Jar Files                   : Mandatory for all Projects

-applicationContext.xml  : only for XML Based & XML+Java annotations based Configuration
+applicationContext.xml File : only for XML Based & XML+Java annotations based Configuration